Charles de Gaulle: Reputation

-De Gaulle was an excellent manipulator of the media, as seen in his shrewd use of television to persuade around 80% of Metropolitan France to approve the new constitution for the Fifth Republic.
+De Gaulle was an excellent user of the media, as seen in his shrewd use of television to persuade around 80% of Metropolitan France to approve the new constitution for the Fifth Republic.
 He afterwards enjoyed massive approval ratings, and once said that "every Frenchman is, has been or will be Gaullist".
+While president, the nightly news almost always began by describing his activities.
+A cabinet minister said La télévision, c'est le gouvernement dans la salle-à-manger.

 De Gaulle's views did not necessarily always reflect mainstream French public opinion.
 His vetos of the UK's entry into the European Economic Community (EEC) in 1963 and 1967 contradicts the decisive majority the French people returned in the 1972 referendum on the matter.
 His early influence in setting the parameters of the EEC can still be seen, most notably with the controversial Common Agricultural Policy.

 Some writers take the view that Pompidou was a more progressive and influential leader than de Gaulle because, though also a Gaullist, he was less autocratic and more interested in social reforms.
 Although he followed the main tenets of de Gaulle's foreign policy, he was keen to work towards warmer relations with the United States.

 In 1968, shortly before leaving office, de Gaulle refused to devalue the Franc on grounds of national prestige, but upon taking over Pompidou reversed the decision almost immediately.
 During the financial crisis of 1968, France had to rely on American (and West German) financial aid to shore up the economy.

 Perry has written that the events of 1968 illustrated the brittleness of de Gaulle's rule.
 That he was taken by surprise is an indictment of his rule; he was too remote from real life and had no interest in the conditions under which ordinary French people lived.
 Problems like inadequate housing and social services had been ignored.
 The French greeted the news of his departure with some relief as the feeling had grown that he had outlived his usefulness.
 Perhaps he clung onto power too long, perhaps he should have retired in 1965 when he was still popular.